Burma- (Myanmar) 2000

 We were asked if we wanted to go out the following morning to “find” the elephants.
 This was a working elephant camp, which used elephants to haul logs, since in the deep jungle it’s not possible to use trucks.
 They told us we would leave at 4 am, which almost caused us to rethink the idea of looking for elephants, but we were looking forward to the adventure, so went to bed early.

 At the driver’s prodding, with what looked like a short spear, the elephant took off headed back to the camp.
-Along the way he decided he was hungry, so this powerful four-wheel (leg) drive animal took a detour uphill, with us holding on for dear life, found a small tree, and started, wrestling to pull it out of the ground.
-The driver tried to get him to stop, but the elephant knew what he wanted, and as our “chair” on his back rattled back and forth, we were certain we’d plunge to the ground and be trampled by this huge animal.
+Along the way he decided he was hungry, so this powerful four-wheel (leg) drive animal took a detour uphill, with us holding on for dear life, found a small tree, and started pulling it out of the ground for his breakfast.
+The driver tried to get him to stop, but the elephant knew what he wanted, and, as our “chair” on his back rattled back and forth, we were certain we’d plunge to the ground and be trampled by this huge animal.
 Didn’t happen.
 The driver got him under control and off we went back to the camp.
-This wasn’t our first elephant ride, we had similar, but not nearly as thrilling experiences, in Vietnam and India, but this was the most fun.
+This wasn’t our first elephant ride, we had others in Vietnam and India, but not nearly as thrilling as this one.

 Ngapali Beach:

-We returned to Yangon and flew, on a small plane, to Ngapali Beach, on the Bay of Bengal.
-We had heard from some fellow travelers that it was a great beach and they were right; an expansive white sand beach, warm waters in the Bay of Bengal and best of all, very few people.
-There were only two hotels, the Sandaway Resort, which was Italian owned and a German owned hotel at the other end.
+We returned to Yangon and flew on a small plane to Ngapali Beach, on the Bay of Bengal.
+We had heard from some fellow travelers at Inle Lake that it was a great beach and they were right; an expansive white sand beach, warm waters in the Bay of Bengal and best of all, very few people.
+There were only two hotels, the Sandaway Resort, which was Italian owned, and a German owned hotel at the other end.
 We stayed one night at the Sandaway, but didn’t like the room arrangement, so moved for another three nights to a small cottage right on the beach.
-It was primitive with no electricity during the day, no hot water and no services whatsoever, but it was fun, cheap as dirt and we liked the idea of “going native.”
-We had all our laundry done for about two dollars and great seafood dinners, with cold beer, overlooking the sea, for under five dollars.
-Again, a walk back in time, to the way small fishing villages were in Mexico seventy years ago.
+It was primitive, with no electricity or hot water, but it was fun, cheap as dirt and we liked the idea of “going native.”
+We had our laundry done for about two dollars and several great seafood dinners, with cold beer and overlooking the sea, for under five dollars.
+Again, a walk back in time, to the way small fishing villages were in Mexico many years ago.

 We returned to Yangon for our flight home, by way of Tokyo.
 We were fortunate to have had the opportunity to see Burma, while it was still essentially unknown. and to visit small villages that as yet had been untouched by modern civilization.